kshcherban/dir_watcher/README.md

 File system changes tracking daemon

-The main function is to execute program after any modifications to directory or it's contents found.
+The main function is to execute program set as option after any modifications to directory or it's contents found.
 Tracking following modifications based on pyinotify:
 	* a writable file was closed
 	* a file/directory was created in watched directory